5th Grade – Catching Up a Struggling Reader

 Lexia Core 5 is a well-respected app used in many schools.
 It is available as a home version and costs $175 for a one-year subscription.
 My school uses it, and I highly recommend it!
 It goes up to grade 5 and addresses all areas of reading.

-• 1 Minute Oral Reading Fluency ~ Can the child read x number of words in a story with at least 96% accuracy?
+• 1 Minute Oral Reading Fluency—Can the child read 137 words correctly in a story with at least 96% accuracy by June?

 The minimum scores to pass:

-Here are other free literacy assessments if you want to assess your child!
+Here are other free literacy assessments to evaluate your child!

 Copyright 05/04/2012